The Sultanate of Oman, located in the Persian Gulf, is not your typical international real estate investment destination.

 It’s not for single people, and don’t expect the bar and club scene to even remotely compare to hedonistic Dubai.
 That said, it’s a great destination for families, and retired people.
 International schools are plentiful, and your children are less likely to end up worshiping money than if they grew up in Dubai.
 Oman also offers quality, affordable private healthcare.

 Uniquely, Oman is a great base for perpetual travelers, investors, and businessmen who need a tax friendly base with a great airport.
 Live in Al Mouj, drive 10 minutes to the airport, and be on a Gulf-airline-quality flight to Asia, Europe, or Africa.
-Do note that Oman is likely to implement a personal income tax on high earners in the near future.

 Conclusion: should you make a real estate investment in Oman?